 Coyote Creek drains a watershed of 165 square miles, 85.5 square miles of which lie in north Orange County, with the remainder in Los Angeles County.
 The upper watershed contains some open space, most of which is used for oil production.
 However, most of the watershed is highly urbanized with a mixture of residential, commercial, and industrial development.
 Coyote Creek flows along the border between Orange and Los Angeles counties and finally flows into the San Gabriel River just above its tidal prism.
+For additional information about Coyote Creek and San Gabriel watersheds, see the San Gabriel River-Coyote Creek Watershed page.

-The Los Angeles Regional Water Quality Control Board (LARWQCB) found that metals loads in the San Gabriel River watershed, including Coyote Creek, may be harmful to aquatic life and impair the water supply.
+The Los Angeles Regional Water Quality Control Board (LARWQCB) found that metals loads in the San Gabriel River watershed, including Coyote Creek, may be harmful to aquatic life and also may impair the water supply.
 The LARWQCB Staff Report did not indicate any dry weather impairments in Coyote Creek.
 However, analysis of storm samples collected by the Los Angeles County Department of Public Works indicated too many exceedances of the copper, lead, and zinc chronic criteria from the California Toxics Rule.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.